JbellMD/ai_test_env_NLP/README.md

-# NLP Toolkit
+# NLP Toolkit for ReadyTensor

 A comprehensive, modular, and extensible NLP toolkit supporting multiple tasks, models, and deployment options, designed for both research and production environments.
+This project provides a complete solution for building, training, evaluating, and deploying state-of-the-art NLP models across various tasks and domains.

 ## Features